SAquilano/GitYard/README.md

 # ◈ GitYard

-A modern, Apple-inspired terminal user interface (TUI) for managing multiple Git repositories and monorepos in a single workspace.
+A modern terminal user interface (TUI) for managing multiple Git repositories and monorepos in a single workspace.
 Track branch synchronization, detect dependency drifts, run NPM scripts, and upgrade packages directly from your terminal.

 ## Features